 FERPA Consent to Release: The online process to authorize release of nondirectory education records to a third party.
 See FERPA Consent to Release.

-Don't hesitate to contact the Office of the Registrar with questions or requests for departmental FERPA training.
+Please don't hesitate to contact the Office of the Registrar when questions arise.
 Additional FERPA information is available in Skillsoft and on the Office of the Registrar and U.S. Department of Education websites.

 Office of the Registrar | University of Colorado Boulder